Volkswagen ID.4 review

 It may be quite bulbous on the outside, but the benefit is that this translates into decent cabin space.

-The Volkswagen ID4’s cabin has plenty of space for your odds and ends.
-Between the driver and front passenger lies a cubby that’s big enough to hold a couple of decent-sized bottles.
-Better still, the cupholder section can be removed to leave a large storage bin.
+You won’t struggle to find place to put odds and ends in a Volkswagen ID4.
+Between the driver and front passenger is a cubby that’ll easily hold a couple of decent-sized bottles.
+The cupholder section can also be removed to leave a large storage bin.

-Behind this sits a lidded storage area, which has dividers that you can move to alter the space according to your needs.
+Behind this is a storage area with a lid and dividers that can be moved to alter the layout of the space.
 There are also USB-C sockets here, plus a wireless charging pad for your smartphone.

 Those in the back get a decent deal, too, because there are large pockets on the backs of the front seats, and also small pockets into which you can slide a smartphone.

-However, there’s a bit of a load lip to lift things over, and while the rear seats are easy enough to fold, they do leave a real step in the floor, so you can just slide long items to the front of the boot.
+All isn’t perfect though, because the VW ID4 has a bit of a load lip to lift things over, and when you fold down the rear seats they leave a real step in the floor.
+This means you can’t just slide long items to the front of the boot, which is annoying.

 As with all electric cars, the ID4 picks up briskly and smoothly, and cruises quietly.
 It’s a heavy car though, so achieving the claimed range may be difficult

-Still, the steering is light, and the ID4 responds faithfully to inputs with no dramas, which is just what you need in an emergency swerve.
+Still, the steering is light, and the ID4 responds faithfully to inputs, which is just what you need in an emergency.
 The ride is comfortable enough, too – it’s firmer than a Tiguan, but stays nice and controlled.

 It’s roomy, stylish and quite high-tech inside, although some of that tech could be easier to operate